 If you can answer yes to the following questions, your wife might be a struggling alcoholic.
-Here are 10 red flags that point to alcoholism:

 Living with an alcoholic wife isn’t easy on anyone.
 Alcoholism doesn’t only affect the person battling it; it also affects their loved ones who care about their health and safety.
 Here are some tips for living with a partner who is an alcoholic:

 - Be aware of your wife’s drinking behaviors.

 - Be supportive of your wife in her path to recovery.

 - Engage in social activities that do not involve drinking alcohol.

 - Hold your wife accountable for her actions and inactions due to alcohol abuse.

 What to Avoid